YBL123/sei-group-project/README.md

 * Fine-tune styling
 * Exapand on social aspect.
 Followers, favourites
 * Add likes to comments
-* Index page dropdown to filter plants by newst, favourites, following, location
+* Index page dropdown to also filter plants by newest, favourites, following, location - through search input.
 * An about page that is visible before registering/logging in and after.

 ## Credits